2022 CONCACAF Women's U-20 Championship squads

-This is a list of the squads for the 2022 CONCACAF Women's U-20 Championship in Dominican Republic between February 25 and March 12, 2022.
+This is a list of the squads for the 2022 CONCACAF Women's U-20 Championship in the Dominican Republic between February 25 and March 12, 2022.
 The 20 national teams involved in the tournament were required to register a squad of 20 players each, two of whom must be goalkeepers; only players in these squads were eligible to take part in the tournament.
 Players born on or after 1 January 2002 are eligible to compete.

 Players marked (c) were named as captain for their national squad.